mgcaret/rom4x/rom5x/README.md

 The options directory contains one or more subdirectories with optional patches that change the default behavior of the Apple IIc Plus.

+Enable options by copying the files to the main directory.
+Disable the by removing the copied files.

 ### Accelerator Reverse

 The accelerator reverse patch is a 1-byte patch that causes the IIc Plus to boot up